liledix4/void/README.md

 - [ ] Add certain file extensions to ZIP archives that Telegram never or improperly treat as documents, particularly GIF and WebP.
 - [ ] Clear empty directories.
 - [ ] ``[TEMP]`` Merge Void Utilities and MultiHasher4Void into it.
+  - [ ] If file exceeds the 2 GiB limit for hash calculation, add its path to the temporary array until the operation ends, then pass the collected array to MultiHasher.

 ### Void4Telegram